Seeing new depths: Three-dimensional flow of a free-swimming alga: Introduction

-Here, we present direct experimental measurements of the 3D flow field of a freely swimming \textit{C. reinhardtii}---the first such measurement for a free-swimming unicellular microorganism.
-Combining experiments with hydrodynamic modeling and simulations, we fill the crucial knowledge gap at the intersection of fluid mechanics and microbiology.
-Our study uncovers unexpectedly rich structures in the flow of this premier model organism, greatly expanding our basic understanding of both low-Reynolds-number fluid dynamics and their biological consequences for microbial motility and physiology.
+Here, we present a direct experimental measurement of the 3D flow field of a freely swimming \textit{C. reinhardtii}.
+Combining experiments with hydrodynamic modeling and simulations, we fill the knowledge gap at the intersection of fluid mechanics and microbiology.
+Our study uncovers unexpectedly rich structures in the flow of this model organism, expanding the understanding of both low-Reynolds-number hydrodynamics and their biological consequences for microbial motility and physiology.